July 17, 2025

 • Security: Does the system have strong data security measures in place?

-3. Choose a system type
+3. Choose a System Type

 There are three main types of small business ERPs to consider, each with advantages: